rebelsky/sams-assorted-musings-reflections/banners.md

   which is to say it is insufficient for the level of writing we expect of most Grinnell students.
 * "**Seek Meaning**" and "**Spread Kindness**".
 I can't dispute those two.
   However, I don't see a natural pairing to these two.
+I did, however, hear one person say "Spread butter.
+Be Kind."
 * "**Cross Disciplines**" and "**Build Bridges**".
 Are these intended to say the same thing?
 I'm not sure.
 We don't have engineering on campus [5], so "Build Bridges" must be intended as metaphorical, except for